-Interview Question: "How Do You About Feel Working in a Team Environment?
+Interview Question: "How Do You Feel About Working in a Team Environment?"

 Along with the typical job interview questions, your interviewer may ask about your past work experiences, with similar questions such as “Tell us about a time you worked successfully in a team environment.”

 To answer these questions well, you’ll need to give specific examples of how you've worked with others in the past and achieved successful results.

 No matter how the question is phrased, you want to use examples from your past to show that you work well in a team environment.
 Questions that focus on examples from your past are called behavioral interview questions.

 Behavioral interview questions are those in which interviewers are looking for a concrete example of your past work experiences.
 Examples of behavioral interview of questions include, "Tell me about a time you handled conflict" and "Give me an example of when you needed to solve a problem creatively.”
 Looking to your work history is a way for an employer to learn if you’ll be a good fit for the new job.

 When you’re asked about teamwork, choose an example of a time you worked in a team environment.
 If you don’t have much work history, you can use an example from school, a club, or a volunteer experience.
 Think of a specific time when you worked very well as a team player or helped achieve a team goal.